themmyloluwaa/100DaysOfGrowth/readme.md

 - I deployed the Quizzler application and finished up the project
 - I finished chapter 13 of the LH4B book and finished up the desktop design of my portfolio.
 - I also watched some tutorials on framer motion.

+### Day 27

+- I solved the N queen problem on leetcode and the add two linked list problem on leetcode.
+It was really fun and challenging figuring out how to solve the N queen problem in an optimized way.
+- I read chapter 14 and 15 of LH4B
+- I started the next project I'm working on